 About the Osher Lifelong Learning Institute at KU

-The Osher Lifelong Learning Institute at the University of Kansas is a part of KU Professional & Continuing Education.
+The Osher Lifelong Learning Institute at the University of Kansas is a part of KU Lifelong & Professional Education.
 We are committed to creating accessible and innovative learning environments throughout Kansas and the Greater Kansas City area, with special focus on participants age 50 and over although anyone can participate.
 Learners from all backgrounds and levels of education are welcome to enjoy the benefits of Institute membership.

 Choosing from a diverse collection of courses, learners create their own program of personal development, expanding their views of the world and enriching their lives and their communities.